Seven Brides for Seven Brothers

 Seven Brides for Seven Brothers is a 1954 American musical film, directed by Stanley Donen, with music by Gene de Paul, lyrics by Johnny Mercer, and choreography by Michael Kidd.
 The screenplay, by Albert Hackett, Frances Goodrich, and Dorothy Kingsley, is based on the short story "The Sobbin' Women" by Stephen Vincent Benét, which was based in turn on the ancient Roman legend of the Rape of the Sabine women.
-Seven Brides for Seven Brothers, which is set in Oregon in 1850, is particularly known for Kidd's unusual choreography, which makes dance numbers out of such mundane frontier pursuits as chopping wood and raising a barn.
+Seven Brides for Seven Brothers, which is set in Oregon in 1850, is famous for Kidd's unusual choreography, which makes dance numbers out of such mundane frontier pursuits as chopping wood and barn raising.
 Film critic Stephanie Zacharek has called the barn-raising sequence in Seven Brides "one of the most rousing dance numbers ever put on screen."
 The film was photographed in Ansco Color in the CinemaScope format.

 Seven Brides for Seven Brothers won the Academy Award for Best Scoring of a Musical Picture and was nominated for four additional awards, including Best Picture.
 In 2006, American Film Institute named Seven Brides for Seven Brothers as one of the best American musical films ever made.
 In late 2004, the same year Howard Keel died, Seven Brides for Seven Brothers was selected for preservation in the U.S. National Film Registry of the Library of Congress as being "culturally, historically, or aesthetically significant."

 Plot

 In 1850 Oregon Territory, backwoodsman Adam Pontipee goes to town for supplies and to find a bride.
 He meets Milly, the pretty young cook at the town bar.
 Seeing her strength, hardworking attitude, and culinary skills, he proposes.
-She accepts and they immediately marry, but upon arriving at the Pontipee mountain homestead, Milly discovers that Adam has six younger brothers – Benjamin, Caleb, Daniel, Ephraim, Frank, and Gideon – who are uncouth and expect Milly to clean and cook for them.
+She accepts and they immediately marry, but upon arriving at the Pontipee mountain homestead, Milly discovers that Adam has six younger brothers—Benjamin, Caleb, Daniel, Ephraim, Frank, and Gideon—who are uncouth and expect Milly to clean and cook for them.
 Milly angrily ruins dinner and retreats to the bedroom, where she bans Adam from their bed.
-Adam, at first, crawls out the window to sleep in a nearby tree; eventually, Milly and Adam reconcile, with Milly regretting her high hopes concerning marriage.
+Adam, unwilling to go back downstairs and face his brothers' mockery, crawls out the window to sleep in a nearby tree; eventually, Milly and Adam reconcile, with Milly regretting her high hopes concerning marriage.

 Milly begins teaching Adam's brothers hygiene and manners; eventually, this extends to advice on romance and courtship.
 At a town barn-raising event, the Pontipees display their newly acquired social graces as they meet Dorcas, Ruth, Martha, Liza, Sarah, and Alice, who are immediately attracted to the brothers.
-The girls' initial suitors, overcome with jealousy, attack the Pontipees during the barn-raising.
+The women's initial suitors, overcome with jealousy, attack the Pontipees during the barn-raising.
+Although they keep their tempers initially, they fight back when Adam is attacked unprovoked.
 In the ensuing brawl, the barn is destroyed.

-Winter sets in.
-The brothers pine for their loves back in town.
+As winter sets in, the brothers pine for their loves back in town.
 To console them, Adam reads from Milly's copy of Plutarch's Parallel Lives about the Sabine women, whom the ancient Romans kidnapped to be their wives.
 Adam then claims his brothers should do the same to get their prospective brides.